1. How do I know if I am classified as a Marine & Offshore (M&O) company and if the following FAQs apply to me?

 On the deployment of SafeEntry, companies can refer to the SafeEntry website here for a full step-by-step guide and resources (including posters that can be displayed at scanning stations).
 FAQs and additional technical support are available here.

-SafeEntry with checks specifically for the Construction, Marine & Offshore and Process sectors is available to ensure that your entry checks incorporate sector-specific requirements such as the fulfillment of regular swabbing requirements, and use of TraceTogether.
-To install SafeEntry with checks specifically for the CMP sectors, please refer to this user guide.
+SafeEntry with checks specifically for the Construction, Marine & Offshore and Process (CMP) sectors is available to ensure that your entry checks incorporate sector-specific requirements such as the fulfilment of regular swabbing requirements, and use of TraceTogether.
+To install SafeEntry with checks specifically for the CMP sectors, please refer to this user guide here.

 For access code related queries, companies can contact MOM here.

 2. Who is responsible to enforce and ensure that all personnel in the Shipyard complies with COVID-Safe Worksite requirements?

 The Shipyard operator is responsible for ensuring that all personnel (e.g. employees, contractors, clients, etc.) working on-site adhere to COVID-Safe Worksite requirements, and should work with its contractors to do so.
 Similarly, contractors will be responsible for their production sites outside of the Shipyards.